m00nyONE/LibCustomNames/README.md

 Documentation will be expanded as needed — feel free to open an issue if you need help integrating it.

 ## 📁 Repository Structure
-names/: Contains all custom name definitions.
+PC/names/: Contains all custom name definitions for PC.

-LibCustomNames.lua: Core logic to retrieve and manage custom names.
+Console/names/: Contains all custom name definitions for Console.

 ## 🤝 Contributing
 Community contributions are welcome and appreciated!